jaspector

 No building or structure may be erected, moved, added to, or structurally altered without the necessary building permit.

-Typical processing time is Not posted publicly; applicants should coordinate with the department when submitting to understand the current review queue..
+Building permit processing times in unincorporated McCracken County, KY typically run Not posted publicly; applicants should coordinate with the department when submitting to understand the current review queue..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated McCracken County, KY.
 The following work is generally exempt: Fences; Portable carports without foundations; Accessory buildings of 120 square feet or less; Above-grade pools or recreation courts.
 Note: These exemptions explicitly cover minimum yard setbacks and zoning permits; other work should be assumed permit-requiring unless the department confirms otherwise.
+When in doubt, confirm with the local building department before starting work.